- Scientific name: Rosa acicularis Lindl. subsp. sayi (Schwein.) W.H. Lewis

 Distribution and abundance

 Rosa acicularis is a circumpolar species.
-In North America, the documented range of the subspecies extends from New Brunswick and Quebec to Alaska, south to Massachusetts, Pennsylvania, West Virginia, northern Illinois, Iowa, and northern New Mexico.
-NatureServe ranks northern prickly rose as G5, Secure.
-In the northeast where the subspecies is at the southeastern edge of the range, New York ranks it as Endangered.
-In New England, northern prickly rose is considered to be regionally rare, with five locations in three states.
+In North America, the documented range of the Rosa acicularis ssp. sayi extends from Nova Scotia and Quebec to Alaska, south to Massachusetts, Iowa, and northern New Mexico.
+A disjunct population occurs in West Virginia, where it is considered Endangered.
+In the northeast, the subspecies is at the southeastern edge of its range: Massachusetts, New Hampshire, New York, and Vermont all rank it as Endangered.
+It is potentially extirpated from Maine and the Canadian province of Nunavut.

 Habitat

-In general, northern prickly rose's habitats are thickets and rocky slopes. hop-hornbeam (Ostrya virginiana) is a fairly constant associated species throughout New England.
+In New England, northern prickly rose's habitats are thickets and rocky slopes.
+Hop-hornbeam (Ostrya virginiana) is a consistent associated species throughout New England.
 In Massachusetts, the sole current station of northern prickly rose is an open, dolomitic limestone ledge at high elevation.
-Associated species at this site include shrubby cinquefoil (Dasiphora floribunda), choke cherry (Prunus virginiana), round-leaf dogwood (Cornus rugosa), various species of goldenrod (Solidago spp.), and two rare Massachusetts plants, Wall-rue spleenwort (Asplenium ruta-muraria) and purple clematis (Clematis occidentalis).
-An historical station in Massachusetts was near a mountain summit.
+Associated species at this site include shrubby cinquefoil (Dasiphora floribunda), choke cherry (Prunus virginiana), round-leaf dogwood (Cornus rugosa), various species of goldenrod (Solidago spp.).
+A historical station in Massachusetts was near a mountain summit.

 Healthy habitats are vital for supporting native wildlife and plants.
 Explore habitats and learn about conservation and restoration in Massachusetts.